 Yes.
-Family members are eligible to be Guardians if they are physically capable of assisting the veteran during the entire trip, have completed a Guardian Application and Covenant not to Sue, and have submitted a $500 check to cover the cost of their flight, meals, charter bus seat, name tag, and HFSD T-shirt.
+Family members are eligible to be Guardians if they are physically capable of assisting the veteran during the entire trip, have completed a Guardian Application and Covenant not to Sue, and have submitted a $750 check (or pay via PayPal) to cover the cost of their flight, meals, charter bus seat, name tag, and HFSD T-shirt.
 The HFSD Director of Logistics will review the Guardian roster and make all final selections.

 Ms. LISA BILLS